shubhamg0sai/string/README.md

 # string
 # Method	Description
+* pop()	Removes the element with the specified key
 * append()	Adds an element at the end of the list
 * clear()	Removes all the elements from the list
 * copy()	Returns a copy of the list